amstoner/machinelearning/project.md

     print(pred_test)

     ##  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20
-    ##  B  A  B  A  A  E  D  B  A  A  A  C  B  A  E  E  A  B  B  B
+    ##  B  A  B  A  A  E  D  A  A  A  A  C  B  A  E  E  A  B  B  B
     ## Levels: A B C D E

     barplot(table(pred_test))